fritsche/CUDA-final-project/README.md

 ---
 author:
 - 'Gian M. Fritsche'
 bibliography:
 - 'bibliography.bib'
 title: Parallel Standard Particle Swarm Optimization

-...
+---

 Introduction
 ============

 The Particle Swarm Optimization @PSO95 is a meta-heuristic based on the behavior of bird flocks.
-Every iteration, each particle moves in the search space based on three components.
+Every iteration, each particle moves in the search space based on three components:

 -   <span>*Social:*</span> This component contributes for the exploitation of the algorithm.
 It guides the search towards the best